LeslieLopez25/faq-accordion-card/README.md

 ### Useful resources

 - [Responsive FAQ accordion dropdown](https://www.youtube.com/watch?v=WB4qM9Umzss&list=PLM7UVNKcUioIFtGTKs19_uikSV-3WQe0Y&index=75&ab_channel=SamCodes) - This helped me for the FAQ accordion JavaScript section.
 I had already created the HTML and CSS, but was having trouble getting the accordion to work and this video helped me to understand what I needed to do.

+### Updated November 17th, 2021

+Fixed the FAQ accordion card size for the desktop 1440px.